 Repair or Alteration of a Storage Tank

-Section 9, another important portion of API 653, addresses repair and alteration of aboveground storage tanks.
-Again, all repair work to an above ground storage tank must be authorized by an API certified inspector or an engineer experienced in storage tank design.
+Section 9 of the API 653 Standard addresses repair and alteration of aboveground storage tanks.
+All repair work to an aboveground storage tank must be authorized by an API certified inspector or an engineer experienced in storage tank design.
 Section 9 of API 653 details what requirements the certified inspector or tank engineer must follow when performing tasks such as removing or replacing shell plate material, installing a door sheet, repairing or installing a new tank bottom, and much more.

 Relocation and Reconstruction of a Storage Tank